When Are DWI Charges Brought In Federal Court?

 If you are a valued member of our military, the impact may result in a demotion or even worse in your discharge from the military.
 If you are a civilian, the effects could mean the loss of your job and a tarnished reputation.

-At Randall & Stump, PLLC, our attorneys have represented clients, both military and civilian, in federal court for the charge of DWI all across North Carolina.
+At Randall & Stump, Criminal Defense Attorneys, our attorneys have represented clients, both military and civilian, in federal court for the charge of DWI all across North Carolina.
 We work tirelessly to help you through this stressful time, both in explaining the federal court process and identifying the available defenses that may win your case.
 Our attorneys take a cutting-edge approach to handling DWI cases in federal court as the law is always changing.

 A DWI in federal court is prosecuted by federal prosecutors, and the process up to trial is completely different.
 Contact us today at (980) 237-4579 for immediate help from one of our skilled attorneys.